TYPHOON9003/Capstone-Mobile-Manipulation-of-Youbot/README.md

 For More Details you can refer the following link :
 > http://hades.mech.northwestern.edu/index.php/Mobile_Manipulation_Capstone

-# Using Instructions
+# Instructions
-best way to use effectively if change the variable assigned values in file main.py (unless you know what you are doing xD!)
+change the assigned values of variable in function main in file file main.py (unless you know what you are doing xD!)